Q.1. Choose the correctly matched pair from the following.

 Q.22.
 Read the extract given below and answer the questions that follow:

-(22.1) analyse any one issue of intense debate around religious issues.
+Q. (22.1) Analyze any one issue of intense debate around religious issues.

-(22.2) Examine the role of print media in these debats.
+Q. (22.2) Examine the role of print media in these debates.

 Q.23.
-“Minerals are an indispendable part of our lives.”
+“Minerals are an indispensable part of our lives.”
 Support this statement with examples.

 “Minerals occur in various forms.”
 Support this statement with examples.